RHIT-CSSE/csse332/labs/lab12/index.md

 5. The performance of your implementation (runtime, memory footprint, etc.).

-As you can see, your actual implementation ranks low on the list of requirements.
-I am more interested in seeing how you would design your feature and implement it, given the many limitations of the xv6 kernel.
-That is not to say that your project should not be implemented, but more to say that the process that lead you to make the choices you made (for example which data structures to use, concurrency issues, trade-offs you had to make, etc.) are more important.
+Particularly, I am very interested in seeing how you would design your feature and implement it, given the many limitations of the xv6 kernel.
+That is not to say that your project should not be implemented, but more to say that the process that lead you to make the choices you made (for example which data structures to use, concurrency issues, trade-offs you had to make, etc.) are very important.

 ### Documentation